-- (h) The approval of a form by the board pursuant to this section is not the adoption of a regulation for purposes of the Administrative Procedure Act (Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code) and is not subject to that act. - 9 SEC.
-2. Section 2207.2 is added to the Public Resources Code, to read: - 2207.2. (a) No later than December 31, 2021, the director shall report to the Legislature on the expenditure of moneys in the Mine Reclamation Account, created pursuant to Section 2207.
-The report shall include all of the following: - (1) An overview of how the moneys expended over the prior five years have been allocated between classification and designation of areas with mineral resources of statewide or regional significance, reclamation plan and financial assurance review, mine inspection, enforcement, and any other activities that constituted more than 5 percent of expenditures. - (2) Information on the portion of the fees that have been collected from small construction aggregate providers with under 50,000 tons of production. - (3) Information on the percentage of the fees that have been paid by metallic mineral operations. - (b) This section shall remain in effect only until January 1, 2026, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2026, deletes or extends that date.
+SECTION 1.
+Section 2207.2 is added to the Public Resources Code, to read:

+- 2207.2. (a) No later than December 31, 2021, the director shall report to the Legislature on the expenditure of moneys in the Mine Reclamation Account, created pursuant to Section 2207.
+The report shall include all of the following: - (1) An overview of how the moneys expended over the prior five fiscal years have been allocated between classification and designation of areas with mineral resources of statewide or regional significance, reclamation plan and financial assurance review, lead agency support and assistance, annual report processing, support for the board, enforcement, and any other activities that constituted more than 5 percent of expenditures.